doboszmarzena/JetBrains-Academy---python/README.md

 ##### Learning outcomes
 This project is all about basic concepts.
 You'll work with strings, tuples, lists, conditional statements, and more.

+ ## 9. The Ninth project: Currency Converter

+##### About
+Want to convert one currency to another?
+You can go to your bank website and do the math by yourself.
+Or you can write a program to do it quickly and efficiently!
+The Currency Converter is a simple console program that calculates the amount of money you get by converting one currency to another.

+##### Learning outcomes
+You will learn many concepts of Python — basic types, variables, arithmetic operations, loops, and working with files.
+Get a taste of more advanced features — JSON format, caching, and how to work with the network.
+You will write a currency converter program that uses a third-party service.

+**What you’ll do and what you’ll learn**
+**Stage 1/6 Write a simple program that greets a new type of cryptocurrency.**
+ **Stage 2/6 All of a sudden you have found a stash of crypto tokens.
+Write a program that calculates the number of dollars received from their sale.**
+**Stage 3/6 Read the number of conicoins, exchange rate, and a currency code as the user input.
+Calculate what you will receive.**
+**Stage 4/6 Find out how much you get in five other currencies after selling your conicoins.**
+**Stage 5/6 Print the actual exchange rates for USD and EUR using a 3rd party service.**
+**Stage 6/6 Pick two currencies and find their actual exchange rates.
+Learn how to use cache to store the information about hundreds of currencies.**